21 CFR

 - Software that doesn’t comply with 21 CFR requirements

-- Not following your own company’s requirements
+- Not following your own company’s policies

 - Difficulty finding a document or record associated with a piece of equipment